BranMik/Project-Euler/README.md

 	represents the same sum counts as row 1, only difference is that one row is your current row which is updated, and other contains values you update from (the values that were updated in previous iteration cycle). *So in each iteration cycle you toggle the current and previous array, the one which was current and contains newest values becomes previous (one you update from) and the other one becomes current.
-That way there is no copying or reinitialization needed before each iteration cycle and you always update just one array and the other one you update from is up-to-date.* Boolean variable can store the flag for current array (value can be just 0 and 1 which corresponds to the rows of 2d array) and is the one toggled at the end of each cycle.
+That way there is no copying or reinitialization needed before each iteration cycle and you always update just one array and the other one you update from is up-to-date.* **Boolean variable stores the flag for current array** (value can be just 0 and 1 which corresponds to the rows of 2d array) and is the one toggled at the end of each cycle.
 	- It should be observed also that all the values used during updating are from previously updated array, current array might as well be empty
 	(though it's not, just containing old values).It doesn't matter because the value is overwritten. *You just avoid reinitializing or nulling, or copying the